brijesh-giri-neu/StackOverflow-Clone/README-instructions.md

    ```

 - **NOTE: We have some flakiness in Cypress tests as some of them seem to be intermittently failing due to timeout errors.**
+- Specifically the test ` 1) View unanswered questions after answering an existing question` fails as sometimes the required button becomes unavailable due to page updating asynchronously.

 ## Instructions to generate the coverage report for jest tests.
 1. **Generate Jest Report**: